Hypothalamic dysfunction

 - For hormonal deficiencies, missing hormones need to be replaced by taking medicine.
 This is effective for pituitary problems and for salt and water balance.

-- Medicines are usually not effective for changes in temperature or sleep regulation.
+- Medicines are usually not effective for changes in temperature or sleep regulation, though melatonin does have effects on the hypothalamus.

 - Some medicines may help with problems related to appetite regulation and weight gain.